 On March 28, 2023, a legislative initiative aimed at amending multiple legal codes, inclusive of the Mexican Federal Mining Law (the "Federal Mining Law"), was presented to the Mexican Congress by the President of Mexico.
 The proposed amendments pertain to, among other matters, granting of future mining permits and transfer of permits, shortening concession life, granting of future water permits, mine reclamation, profit-sharing requirements to distribute at least 7% of profits to local indigenous communities and management of mine waste.
 This initiative underwent a series of reviews and modifications, culminating in preliminary approval by the lower house of Congress, the Chamber of Deputies, on April 20, 2023.
 On April 29, 2023, the Mexican Senate approved the legislation.
-The bill is subject to approval by Mexico's Federal Executive Branch for its signing into law and publication in the official gazette.
-The Company is committed to monitoring these legislative proceedings with the utmost attention, facilitating a thorough review and evaluation of potential outcomes and their implications specifically concerning our 44% interest in Juanicipio, including the treatment of concessions issued under previous legislation.
+The amendments were approved by Mexico's Federal Executive Branch and published in the Official Gazette of the Mexican Federation on May 8, 2023 bringing the amendments into law on May 9, 2023.
+The Company is conducting a thorough review and evaluation of potential implications specifically concerning our 44% interest in Juanicipio, including the treatment of concessions issued under previous legislation.
+Numerous legal challenges to the legality and constitutionality of several aspects of these changes have been filed with various Mexican courts and are pending adjudication.
+Juanicipio is committed to monitoring these judicial proceedings with the utmost attention.